 My first experience of this nature, was with Housetrip.
 I found myself in Paris quite suddenly for an extra two weeks with few accommodation options.
 The prospect of staying in a hotel for this length of time was stifling.
 Apartments were few at such short notice and the guest house, tedious.
 It was time to test this accommodation option, so I trawled through the home stay options available - two given that I needed it for the next day.
-In the end I had no choice and hoped it wouldn't be too horrendous.
+In the end I had one choice and hoped it wouldn't be too horrendous.

-In theory I loved the idea of stepping into Parisian everyday life; into the regular apartment and regular experience.
+In theory I loved the idea of stepping into Parisian everyday life; into the regular apartment and experience.
 Everyday life almost anywhere sounded fab, give or take a destination or two.
-But as I stepped over the bottles and footwear, spilling out onto the bathroom and bedroom floors I was sure this wasn't what I had in mind.
+But as I stepped over the bottles and footwear, spilling out onto the bathroom and bedroom floors, I was sure this wasn't what I had in mind.
 Instead of stepping into someone else's home, I was stepping literally into their shoes if I didn't dodge the tiled floors with care.
 There was no room for anyone let alone a paying guest and the financial transaction prompted an expectation that niggled.
 The lack of respect was a hard thing to overlook.

 I must have hated it in the end because thereafter I'd only searched uninhabited apartments.
-On the whole it worked well, the places had been clean, well furnished and I loved the experience of living the non- the tourist encounter, a native adventure.
+On the whole it worked well, the places had been clean, well furnished and I loved the experience of living the non- tourist encounter, a native adventure.
 Which in a group made sense over the hotel or guest house options, given the extra utilities and space.

 Never say never.
 On a similar cocktail of despair and whim, I decided I was bound for Florence a few hours before I arrived.
 The notion of a hotel didn't fit with the spirit of the trip or the desired experience, and lacking imagination I lazily opted for the Airbnb.
 And as an advocate of Service Design, it was on my list to try the 'family home' option across the spectrum of experiences comprising the 'Airbnb'.
 One family offered cooking lessons and the immersive experience in Italian culture appealed.